 So the final question you should ask your potential property mentor is what was the last property deal they did.
 It is important that they are active in doing regular property deals and, as we touched on, with property deals that are similar strategy deal as yourself.

-The latest property deal we did as an example or are currently doing at the moment or is just coming to completion is a buy-to-let refurbishment property that is in an area in Warrington.
+The latest property deal we did as an example or are currently doing at the moment or is just coming to completion is a buy-to-let refurbishment property in Warrington.
 It was a property that needed refurbishment work so we have gone through the refurbishment process, and will be selling that on to an investor, fully tenanted as a ready to go property deal.
 We also have a couple of other projects at the moment which are HMOs and also commercial to residential conversions.

 It’s important that you ask your property mentor for a bit of a background on the latest deals they are doing and see if that fits with what you’re looking to do with your property portfolio.

 Hopefully, you found that helpful and if you want to get in touch to inquire about any availability that we currently have with property mentoring, please click here and we will be happy to help.